Periodontal Therapy – Massapequa Park, NY

-Sometimes siding with the majority is best, but there are other times when you’re better off being in the minority.
-According to research from the Centers for Disease Control and Prevention, nearly 75 percent of American adults have some degree of gum, or periodontal, disease; that is not a majority you want to be counted among.
-At South Shore Dental Care, we offer both thorough dental cleanings to help patients avoid gum disease entirely, as well as periodontal therapy for patients who have this bacterial infection and need to keep the disease and its consequences in check.
+Sometimes, siding with the majority is best, but there are other times when you’re better off being in the minority.
+According to research from the Centers for Disease Control and Prevention, nearly 75% of American adults have some degree of gum, or periodontal, disease…that is not a majority you want to be counted among!
+At South Shore Dental Care, we offer both thorough dental cleanings to help patients avoid gum disease entirely, as well as periodontal therapy for those who have this bacterial infection and need to keep the disease and its consequences in check.

 What is Gum Disease?

-Specifically, bacteria hide in plaque, which is that colorless film that we all have in our mouths.
-With proper oral hygiene, plaque is removed.
+Specifically, bacteria hides in plaque, which is that colorless film that we all have on our teeth.
+With proper oral hygiene, this plaque is removed.
 However, if allowed to remain on and between your teeth, plaque begins to harden and becomes tartar.
-Tartar cannot be removed with just a toothbrush and toothpaste, and it begins to accumulate along and even below the gum line.
-Here, it can cause inflammation of gum tissue and deteriorate the bone structure underneath the gums that hold your teeth in place.
+Tartar cannot be removed with just a toothbrush, and it begins to accumulate along and even below the gum line.
+Here, it can cause inflammation of the gum tissue and deteriorate the bone structure underneath the gums that hold your teeth in place.
 Ultimately, untreated periodontal disease can lead to tooth loss.
-In fact, advanced periodontitis is the leading cause of tooth extraction in the United States.
+In fact, advanced periodontal disease is the leading cause of tooth loss in the United States.

 The key signs of gum disease include:

 - Chronic bad breath or a bad taste in your mouth

 - Gums that are swollen, tender, and red